 The program is part of the Australian Government's Arts and Cultural Development Program that supports participation in, and access to, Australia's arts and culture through developing and supporting cultural expression.
-The program was announced as part of the Creative Economy Support Package and will open by 31 August 2020 and close to applications on 31 May 2021 at the latest, subject to allocation of funds.
+The program was announced as part of the Creative Economy Support Package and opened on 31 August 2020.
+The program will close to applications on 31 December 2021 11.59pm AEDT (Canberra time) at the latest, subject to allocation of funds.

 The program is delivered as an open competitive grant opportunity.
-It will support the delivery and presentation of activities across all art forms to audiences across Australia.
+It will support the development, delivery and presentation of activities across all art forms to audiences across Australia.
 Projects that target audiences in outer metropolitan, regional and remote areas will also be taken into account, as well as projects that involve tours and use local regional production, services and support acts.